Mariotek/angular-persian-interview-questions/README.md

 <div dir="ltr">

-# Top Vuejs interview questions in persian
+# Top Angular interview questions in persian

 This book contains 325 repeated react.js interview questions which are asked in big companies interview sessions.
 It is in `300 pages` in Persian and also it is free and open source!